akyrillidis/nonconvex-qst/MiFGD.md

 In our first round of experiments, we investigate the scalability of the parallelization approach.
 We vary the number $$p$$ of parallel processes $$(p=1, 2, 4, 8, 16, 32, 48, 64, 80, 96)$$, collect timings for reconstructing $$\texttt{GHZ}(4)$$, $$\texttt{Random}(6)$$ and $$\texttt{GHZminus}(8)$$ states, and report speedups $$T_p/T_1$$ we gain from $$\texttt{MiFGD}$$ in the figure bloew (left panel).
 We observe that the benefits of parallelization are pronounced for bigger problems (here: $$n=8$$ qubits) and maximum scalability results when we use all physical cores ($48$$ in our platform).

 ![Effect of parallelization of MiFGD.
 Left: scalability of parallelization of MiFGD for different number of processors.
 Middle: fidelity versus time consued for different number of processors on Hadamard(10) state.
 Right: The effect of momentum on Hadamard(10) state with 48 processors](/assets/img/parallel.png)
+{:.image-caption}
+*Effect of parallelization of MiFGD.
+Left: scalability of parallelization of MiFGD for different number of processors.
+Middle: fidelity versus time consued for different number of processors on Hadamard(10) state.
+Right: The effect of momentum on Hadamard(10) state with 48 processors.*

 Further, we move to larger problems ($$n=10$$ qubits: reporting on reconstructing $$\texttt{Hadamard}(10)$$ state) and focus on the effect parallelization to achieving a given level of fidelity in reconstruction.
 In the middle panel of the figure above, we illustrate the fidelity as a function of the time spent in the iteration loop of $$\texttt{MiFGD}$$ for ($$p=8, 16, 32, 48, 64$$): we observe the smooth path to convergence in all $$p$$ counts which again minimizes compute time for $$p=48$$.
 Note that in this case we use $$10$$% of the complete measurements, and the momenutum parameter $$\mu=\frac{1}{4}$$.